 Here’s a fancy table created from an old upright!

 Someday I REALLY want to do this project!
 This coffee table was made from the lid of a baby grand.
-See how this person made theirs here.
-I would make it taller and use it as a workspace in my piano studio.
+I would make it taller and use it as a work space when I am giving my Piano Lessons In My Home.
 Can’t you just imagine a group of students happily working on their worksheets around this fun, curvy table?! =)

 This bookcase idea is awesome too.